 The Open Insulin Project is working to create an open-source model for distributed and decentralized insulin manufacturing.
 For over four years, team members have volunteered to make this idea a reality, bringing attention to the outrageous and unaffordable price of insulin.
 Our work has garnered widespread attention, and we have

 We face a key problem in responding to the coronavirus epidemic: a lack of resources needed to carry out testing.
 One of the main problems with existing manufacturing systems is that the infrastructure is inflexible.
 Medicines, supplies, and scientific equipment needed to respond to an outbreak like that of the

 Recently, we published a blog that addressed the question of how many people with diabetes would a small-scale system could serve.
 Through our calculation, we estimated that a small-scale production system could serve an expected total of 13,000 people with diabetes; the estimates range from 4,000 to 45,

 Input is welcome!
 Let’s crowdsource this!
 Open Insulin has proposed small-scale, localized production of insulin as a way to address large-scale, centralized manufacturing that contributes to oligopolic control over insulin production and access.
 We get asked how many people this type of small-scale system could serve.
 This post is

 The time has long been overdue to wish you all well and share the progress we've been making, and the occasion of welcoming the new year is the perfect time to do so.
 In the past year, our team in the lab, led by Yann, has made tremendous progress, engineering

 Subscribe to the Open Insulin Newsletter

-We publish a quarterly newsletter with insights on the latest results from the lab, updates from the organization, and news from our community.
+Sign up for our quarterly newsletter for insights on the latest results from the lab, updates from our team, and news and stories from our community.